Minsc: BioWare references

-References in other media

-Minsc and Boo have also been referenced by non-BioWare games and media.
 In Dragon Age: Origins, the loading screen sometimes displays the advice "If all else fails, go for the eyes".
 In Dragon Age Legends, random NPC's use "Go for the eyes!" as a battle cry.
-In Neverwinter Nights 2: Mask of the Betrayer, an "Astral Rodent totem" can be found, with the words "For M" carved on it.
 In Mass Effect 2, a "space hamster" is available for purchase.
 It gives the player a "knowing smile" when observed.
 One of the game's non-playable characters, Tali, shouts "Go for the optics!" to her combat drone.
 In Mass Effect 3 Citadel DLC, Commander Shepard finds their hamster being thrown out by one of their foes, and tells the hamster "Sit tight, little guy.
 If anyone gives you trouble, go for the eyes!"

+Other references and allusions

+In Neverwinter Nights 2: Mask of the Betrayer, an "Astral Rodent totem" can be found, with the words "For M" carved on it.

 In Guild Wars Nightfall, "Go for the eyes!" is the name of a shout command skill used by the Paragon class.

 In July 2014, a comic Dungeons & Dragons: Legends of Baldur’s Gate was announced for October 2014 release.
 It's set generations after Throne of Bhaal and features Minsc as the main character.
 It's written by Jim Zub and pencilled by Max Dunbar.
 It's part of the Dungeons & Dragons 40th anniversary celebrations.

 On March 8, 2015 at PAX East in Boston, Massachusetts, Minsc was used as an NPC "intern" of the player characters in the "Acquisitions Incorporated" celebrity Dungeons & Dragons session, to the apparent delight of players Jerry Holkins and Patrick Rothfuss.

 In March 2015, Wizkids provided a limited edition promotional card and die of Minsc and Boo as part of their Dungeons & Dragons Dice Masters set Battle for Faerûn.

 In July 2017, Wizkids released their seventh D&D Icons of the Realms miniature sets, which features a miniature of Minsc (with Boo sitting on his shoulders) as a Medium-sized and of 'Rare' rarity rating piece of the set.

-In the 2017 game Torment: Tides of Numenera, the player can, under certain circumstances obtain a rodentlike creature named Bao which grants one fighting bonuses at the expense of intelligence, along with an ability to blind enemies.
+In the 2017 game Torment: Tides of Numenera, the player can, under certain circumstances obtain a rodent-like creature named Bao which grants one fighting bonuses at the expense of intelligence, along with an ability to blind enemies.

 In July 2021, Minsc was depicted on a Magic: The Gathering trading card in the Dungeons & Dragons themed set Adventures in the Forgotten Realms.

-Promotion
+Promotion and merchandise

-In an interview with GameSpy, Lukas Kristjanson acted as Minsc as he gave details about his character background.
-When asked about the possibility of Minsc and Boo making cameo appearances later BioWare titles, Baldur's Gate II: Throne of Bhaal lead developer Kevin Martens stated "Well, Minsc is popular.
-You like Minsc.
-We like Minsc.
-Neverwinter is so far away.
-That is all that I have to say."
+Kristjanson portrayed Minsc in an in-character promotional interview published by GameSpy, in which the character discussed his background and relationship with Boo.

+Minsc and Boo have also been used in licensed tabletop products.
+Wizards of the Coast published Minsc and Boo's Journal of Villainy, a supplement featuring several characters and locations associated with the original Baldur's Gate games.